 Usage with an existing extension

-Create a Stylelint config file at the project root (for example .stylelintrc.json):
+Create a Stylelint configuration file at the project root (for example,.stylelintrc.json):

 Run Stylelint